EleutherAI/lm-evaluation-harness/README.md

 ```

+**Note: we do not currently support multi-node evaluations natively, and advise using either an externally hosted server to run inference requests against, or creating a custom integration with your distributed framework [as is done for the GPT-NeoX library](https://github.com/EleutherAI/gpt-neox/blob/main/eval_tasks/eval_adapter.py).**

 ### Tensor + Data Parallel and Optimized Inference with `vLLM`

 We also support vLLM for faster inference on [supported model types](https://docs.vllm.ai/en/latest/models/supported_models.html).
 For single-GPU or multi-GPU — tensor parallel, data parallel, or a combination of both — inference, for example: